smiglan/OCR-NER-for-medicine-name-from-drug-labels/README.md

 <img align="center" width = 300 src="images/boundingbox.png">

 Other parameters can also be identified such as in the example shown below using spacy's med7 model.
-Such as given the input text :'A patient was prescribed Magnesium hydroxide 400mg/5ml suspension PO of total 30ml  bid for the next 5 days.', the results would be:
+Such as given the input text :_'A patient was prescribed Magnesium hydroxide 400mg/5ml suspension PO of total 30ml  bid for the next 5 days.'_, the results would be:

 <img align="center" width = 800 height = 50 src="images/NER_med7.JPG">